 What screening tests are used for prostate cancer?

-The PSA (prostate specific antigen) test is a blood test that looks for this specific protein that is only made in the body by the prostate gland.
-Normal prostate tissue makes some of this antigen, but prostate cancer usually makes much more, and keeps making it, causing PSA levels to keep rising.
+- Prostate specific antigen (PSA): The PSA (prostate specific antigen) test is a blood test that looks for this specific protein that is only made in the body by the prostate gland.
+Normal prostate tissue makes some of this antigen, but prostate cancer usually makes much more and keeps making it, causing PSA levels to keep rising.
 By checking to see if your PSA is elevated, your provider can screen you for prostate cancer.
-The PSA test isn't perfect either, because some tumors won't elevate the PSA, while some other processes (like benign prostatic hyperplasia/BPH and prostatitis) can cause it to be falsely elevated.
+The PSA test isn't perfect either, because some tumors won't elevate the PSA, while some other things (like benign prostatic hyperplasia/BPH and prostatitis) can cause it to be falsely elevated.
 However, the higher your PSA is, the more likely the elevation is to be caused by a prostate cancer.
-The cut-off that your provider typically uses is 4.0 ng/ml, meaning that anything below 4.0 ng/ml is considered likely normal and anything above it is abnormal and may warrant a prostate biopsy.
-If your PSA is elevated, or you have an abnormal digital rectal exam, then you need to get further evaluation; however, this doesn't necessarily mean that you have prostate cancer.
+The cut-off that your provider often uses is 4.0 ng/ml, meaning that anything below 4.0 ng/ml is considered likely normal and anything above it is abnormal and may warrant a prostate biopsy.
+If your PSA is elevated, or you have an abnormal digital rectal exam, then you need to get further testing; however, this doesn't necessarily mean that you have prostate cancer.
 The only way to know for sure whether or not you have cancer is to get a sample of your prostate via biopsy.

 What are the signs of prostate cancer?